-Warehouses are a key and integral part of your business, but when run poorly, they can be very dangerous places for your workers to inhabit.
-It’s important to regularly assess and appraise how you can improve your warehouse environment to keep your workers safe.
-Both in terms of keeping everyone unharmed and in boosting productivity levels, a well-run warehouse is vital for your business.
+Warehouses are a key and integral part of your business, but when poorly designed or maintained, they can be very dangerous places for your workers to inhabit.
+To ensure your warehouse safety, it’s important to regularly assess and appraise how to improve your warehouse environment to keep your workers safe.
+In terms of keeping everyone unharmed and boosting productivity levels, a well-run warehouse is vital for your business.

 Choosing the Correct Profile Frames and Beam

 One key consideration with your pallet racking selection is choosing the correct profile of frames and beams from the outset.
 Not all pallet racking is created the same.
 A ‘standard’ 90x70x2mm post section for your frames can sometimes be inadequate.

 Examples include areas where the chance of impact is higher than in standard working conditions, such as drive-in racking or installations in freezers and chillers.
 In addition, where higher racking requirements are in place or in a high seismic zone or areas where the concrete and soil classes at the site are below optimum, then a more significant post section is both essential, and an excellent investment as impact damage will be lessened.

 See our Case Study for Auckland Meat Processors that has seen them select the correct frame profile for their drive-in racking to replace a damaged and outdated predecessor leading to a significant improvement in Warehouse Safety.

 Whether your workers drive forklifts or lift trucks, vehicle safety is essential to prevent impact or crush injuries.
 We have several products available to enhance safety:

 Pedestrian barriers provide clear segregation between pedestrians and traffic.
 Easy to install medium-weight steel with H1050mm post sections and length to fit.
 Self-closing gates are also available to complete the installation.